Nobody warned me that it would be this hard. Watching them grow and then letting them go….

 First, we dream of them before they are ever conceived.
 Then we grow them inside of us, oftentimes in pain and sickness, but we love them and long to meet them.
 Then we bring them forth into this world and our lives are forever changed.
 We nurse them, feed them, diaper them, dress them.
 We kiss boo-boos, tell bedtime stories, and give baths.
 We teach them to pray, to love Jesus and to love one another.
 We discipline and teach while they grow physically, mentally, emotionally, and spiritually.

 After years of being the most important person in their life, suddenly one day they start to pull away and they don’t need you as much or at all.
 As they pull away it is heartbreaking to their mama!
 How do you love them with every fiber of your being and then simply just let go?
 By entrusting them to the care of Jesus.
-I will always be their mother and no matter how old they are they will aways be my littles boys, but I need to let them go, so that they can become the men God created them to be.
+I will always be their mother and no matter how old they are they will always be my little boys, but I need to let them go so that they can become the men God created them to be.

 Jesus, thank you for the blessings of children!
 Help me to cherish every moment that I have with my boys.
 Help me to remember that we have raised them well, and it is not my responsibility to control them, but instead it is time to let go and entrust them to your care.